 For course descriptions, please visit The University's Course Catalog.

-The application process into Stockton MSOT program is two-fold.
-You must submit an application through the Occupational Therapy Centralized Application System (OTCAS) as well as through Stockton's Online Supplemental CAS Application.
-Your OTCAS application must be verified by or prior to November 17th.
+You must submit an application through the Occupational Therapy Centralized Application System (OTCAS) Your OTCAS application must be verified by or prior to November 20th.

 Your application to OTCAS must include:

 - Official Transcripts from all schools attended (including Stockton)

 - Three letters of recommendation required: One must be from a professor with whom you have taken a course, and the other two must be professional/academic references (no personal references accepted).

 - Essay, resume, and any other additional information